2025-03-21

 If the child has been sentenced to special care after a crime, the Swedish Migration Agency looks at what punishment you would normally receive for the crime.

 If the child is a Nordic citizen, in some cases you can choose to file a notification for the child to become a Swedish citizen.
-The child must have lived in Sweden for at least three years.
+Then the child must have lived in Sweden for at least three years.

-If you work or have worked here, you must attach
+If you work or have worked, you must attach

 If you are or have been self-employed, you must attach